MinecraftForge/Documentation/docs/gui/screens.md

 Almost synonymous with `GuiEventListener`s are their subtype: `ContainerEventHandler`s.
 These are responsible for handling user interaction on screens which contain widgets, managing which is currently focused and how the associated interactions are applied. `ContainerEventHandler`s add three additional features: interactable children, dragging, and focusing.

-Event handlers held children which was used to determine the interaction order of elements.
-During the mouse event handlers (excluding dragging), the first child in the list that the mouse was over would have their logic executed.
+Event handlers hold children which are used to determine the interaction order of elements.
+During the mouse event handlers (excluding dragging), the first child in the list that the mouse hovers over has their logic executed.

-Dragging is implemented within `#mouseClicked` and `#mouseReleased` allowing for logic to be more precisely executed when the mouse was dragging the element.
+Dragging an element with the mouse, implemented via `#mouseClicked` and `#mouseReleased`, provides more precisely executed logic.

-Focusing allowed for a specific child to be selected to execute logic.
-These included during keyboard events and when the mouse was being dragged.
-Focus of which element was typically set through `#setFocused` or, when the screen was being opened, `#setInitialFocus`.
-In addition, interactable children could be cycled through using `#changeFocus`, selecting the next child in the list, or the previous child when shift was held down.
+Focusing allows for a specific child to be checked first and handled during an event's execution, such during keyboard events or dragging the mouse.
+Focus is typically set through `#setFocused` or, when the screen is being opened, `#setInitialFocus`.
+In addition, interactable children can be cycled using `#changeFocus`, selecting the next child in the list, or the previous child if the shift key is held down.

 !!! note
     Screens implement `ContainerEventHandler` and `GuiComponent` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.